|This Worksman Newsgirl bike is rated for 500 lbs / about 200 Kg capacity. We wish|

 Most commonly available bikes in this class, like let's say the Surly Long Haul Trucker, are rated to about 300 lbs again.
 This is probably conservative but maybe not.
 There are higher capacity options, though.
 Nearly all Worksman bikes are made in New York City and with a few options they can support up to 500 lbs starting at about $400 new, maybe doubling that price with options.
 They have a lot of options.
 Anyone dealing with bikes for big and tall people seems to recommend this brand.
 Cruisers, step through cruisers and step through industrial bikes are all there.
 They are practical in the city, often very basic but durable and strong.
 Classic US delivery bikes are often from this company.
 Call them for bikes that will handle more than 500 lb, and get a model with a front drum brake option.
 We like that these are made in the US by grown ups in a factory with environmental laws.
 They mail them to you or a local bike store to adjust and set up.
 We have ridden some Worksman bikes and the ones we found are simple, heavy, but sturdy and reliable seeming.

 There are some more up-to-date multi-gear options that your local bike shop can put together.
-One very heavy duty model that Rapid Transit can build has powerful disc brakes and a custom rear wheel made with tandem components and can be built with derailers or even a Rohloff hub.
+One very heavy duty model that a local shop in Chicago can build has powerful disc brakes and a custom rear wheel made with tandem components and can be built with derailers or even a Rohloff hub.

 |Torker for medium duty at|